-This week (well, most weeks really… let’s be honest) we’re exploring fun facts about marijuana and its impact on health and society.
+This week (well, most weeks really… let’s be honest) we’re exploring the question, Where Is Marijuana Not A Drug and fun facts about its impact on health and society.
 The hardest part about this task is finding just one fun pot fact to share.

 See, as we’ve mentioned before, there’s so much misunderstanding out there still about what marijuana does to the body and how it works.
 Marijuana myths have been perpetuated in the United States by politics and misguided economics for decades.